lukechn99/github-quickstart/software_eng/README.md

 SOLID:
 Single-responsibility principle: don't bundle code that's doing different things together
 Open-close principle: open to use, closed to change
-Liskov substitution principle: accept polymorphism, if a method accepts a "student" object, it should also accept the hypothetical parent "person" object
+Liskov substitution principle: accept polymorphism, if a method accepts an instance of the "student" class, it should also accept an instance of the hypothetical super class "person"
 Interface segregation principle: favor specialized interfaces over a general one
 Dependency inversion principle: favor abstraction dependencies over concrete ones